Charlotte McKinney: I Am So Single, It's Crazy

 "I am so, so single right now," she said.
 "It's so funny.
 I'm like, even in hair and makeup, I'm like, 'I am so single, it's crazy.'
 Usually I have some little things here and there."

-"Starting this year off, I've been really focused on work," she said.
+"Starting this year off, I've been really focused on work," she added.
 "But I'm really out there.
 I'm open, I'm here!"

 Victor Chavez/Getty Images for ME Cabo